John Alexander (director)

-John Alexander is a British director of television drama who grew up in the East Durham Coal Field and joined the BBC as a post graduate trainee.
+John Alexander is a British director of television drama who grew up in the East Durham Coal Field and joined the BBC as a post-graduate trainee.
 He produced a number of documentaries before directing drama.
-His works include Quirke, The 7.39, Sense and Sensibility, Small Island, Exile, and One Child.
+His works include Quirke, The 7.39, Sense and Sensibility, Small Island, Exile, One Child and Belgravia.

 Small Island won an International Emmy for Best Mini-Series, and Sense and Sensibility won the Magnolia Best Director Prize at the Shanghai International Film Festival.
-Exile was BAFTA-nominated for Best Director Fiction, and more recently, One Child was RTS-nominated for Best Director Fiction.
+Exile was BAFTA-nominated for Best Director Fiction and One Child was Royal Television Society-nominated for Best Director Fiction.

-Alexander's most recent work includes directing all six episodes of the new ITV show Belgravia, written by Downton Abbey creator Julian Fellowes and adapted from his own best-selling novel of the same name.